Who We Are

 Fellow Legionnaires!

-Finally, the Post is hosting Manchester Veterans Administration representatives on Saturday, April 16, from 10 am - 1 pm at the Post.
+Once again, the Post is hosting Manchester Veterans Administration representatives on Saturday, February 22, 2025, from 10 am - 1 pm at the Post.
 It is an opportunity to talk one on one with the reps, learn about your VA benefits and is a wonderful opportunity to sign up for VA benefits if you haven’t done so.
 You served and earned those benefits, take advantage of them!

 Berk Bennett